abik11/tips-tricks/W10+VS17+TFS.md

 * [Minimalist Notepad](http://win7gadgets.com/tools-utillities/minimalist_notepad.html) - Windows gadget
 * [Stickies](http://www.zhornsoftware.co.uk/stickies/) - Windows application

+### Create a RAM disk
+If your PC has a lot of RAM memory which is not used, you can use this memory to create an extremely fast **RAM disk**.
+RAM disk is a part of RAM memory which simulates a traditional drive (thanks to some kind of software).
+Such disk is a lot faster than both HDD and SSD drives, its speed is totally uncomparable with any kind of disk because of the RAM memory is very fast.
+The only drawback of RAM disk is that all its contest will be deleted with every restart of your PC.
+But it is possible to save RAM disk to .img file and mount it after reboot.
+All in all, it is an interesting solution that can speed up a lot your work.<br />
+There is a very easy to use application called **SoftPerfect RAM Disk** that allows to create and manage RAM disks.
+You just have to click the plus icon, select RAM disk size (2048 Mb for example), drive letter (R: for example) and NTFS as file system and that's it.
+You can see in Task Manager (in Performance tab) that RAM usage changed after you have created a RAM disk.

 ## IIS
 **Internet Information Services** is a web server developed by Microsoft.
 It is very popular, especially for hosting .Net applications and can be easily installed on Windows Server.